ishaan1011/Analysis-of-food.com-Recipes/README.md

 ---
 # Introduction

 The following dataset was downloaded from [food.com](https://www.food.com) as two datasets: one containing receipes and their specific attributes and another with ratings and their reviews of recipes.
-We merged these datasets into one to be able to answer the following question: is there a relationship between the number of steps in a recipe and the average rating of that recipe?.
+We merged these datasets into one to be able to answer the following question: is there a relationship between the number of steps in a recipe and the average rating of that recipe?

+This is an important question in the world of cooking.
+From this question, we can gain some insight as to whether the number of steps in a recipe factors into its rating.
+This can influence cooks to edit the number of steps in their new recipes in the hopes of a greater rating by reviewers.

+After cleaning the data, this dataset has 234,429 rows and 26 columns (234,429 rows and 18 columns prior to cleaning the data).
+In order to get familiar with the dataset, here are some important columns that will be mentioned:

+- `name`: name of the recipe
+- `id`: the id of a recipe, where the same recipe has the same value for this column
+- `n_steps`: the number of steps in the recipe
+- `user_id`: reviewer of the recipe `user_id`
+- `rating`: the rating given for the recipe by the reviewer, `user_id`
+- `average_rating`: the mean rating of a recipe `id`; recipes with the same `id` have the same value for this column

 ---
 # Data Cleaning